1 teen dead, 1 injured after fall while apparently subway surfing in Brooklyn

-EAST NEW YORK, Brooklyn (WABC) -- One teen was killed and another was injured when they fell from a train while apparently subway surfing.
+BUSHWICK, Brooklyn (WABC) -- One teen was killed and another was injured when they fell from a train while subway surfing in Brooklyn.

-The teens were on the Manhattan-bound L train at the Broadway Junction stop Thursday afternoon.
+The 14 year olds were on the Manhattan-bound L train at the Broadway Junction stop Thursday afternoon.

-One was pronounced dead at the scene and a second was found in the tunnel.
+One was pronounced dead at the scene and the other was found in the tunnel.
 He is not believed to have sustained life-threatening injuries.

 Witnesses said the teens were knocked off of the car when the train entered the tunnel.